 Parallel to how SEO has evolved, from the days of producing tons of content focused on specific keywords, so has Content Marketing evolved.
-As Google has shifted the way they serve searchers to providing the most relevant, helpful content based on the searcher’s intent, so have Content Marketers changed their focus to publishing helpful content that serves buyers by answering their questions and adding value to the customer experience.
+As Google has shifted the way they serve searchers to providing the most relevant, helpful content based on the searcher’s intent, so have Content Marketers changed their focus.
+Content Marketing strategy now centers around publishing helpful content that serves buyers by answering their questions and adding value to the customer experience.

 Companies that use content to build trust and forge a relationship with buyers will be remembered when the buyer is ready to purchase.

 The alignment of the customer experience between the Marketing, Sales, and Customer Success teams has become a priority in recent years, particularly in B2B companies.
-Content that was once only used for marketing purposes is now part of the relationship-building focus of Sales and Customer Success.
-Personalized content experiences that meet specific customer needs are used in sales engagement to help buyers make decisions, fueling sales growth, increased customer retention, and higher referral rates.
+Content that was once only used for marketing purposes is now used by Sales and Customer Success teams to build relationships and educate customers.
+Personalized content experiences that meet specific customer needs are used in sales engagement to help buyers make decisions, which fuels sales growth, increased customer retention, and higher referral rates.